gejedah/vlink-betest/README.md

-# Express Customer CRUD Application
+# Express Customer Admin book api

 This project is a simple CRUD (Create, Read, Update, Delete) application built with Express.js to manage customer data.
 It provides a RESTful API for performing operations on customer records.